-Here is why dog owners are allowed to say no to you and why you should respect that.
+Here is why dog owners are allowed to say no to you greeting their dog and why you should respect that.

-1. First you will have to check if the dog is even interested in saying hello to you – Do they come over and sniff you?
+First you will have to check if the dog is even interested in saying hello to you – Do they come over and sniff you?
 Do you see a wagging tale and a relaxed body and face?
-(Remember a wagging tale doesn’t always mean that the dog is friendly or happy) or are they moving away from you, either on their way to new sniffing adventures or simply because they don’t want to have any contact with you.
+Remember a wagging tale doesn’t always mean that the dog is friendly or happy (Read here about the many meanings behind a tailwag) or are they moving away from you, either on their way to new sniffing adventures or simply because they don’t want to have any contact with you.
 Don’t come running or screaming towards the dog and don’t provoke them in any way.
 Stay calm and they will too.

 NEVER EVER try to pet a dog that is moving away from you – the dog might be spooked and even worse snap at you out of fear!

-5. Teach your children how to properly greet a dog and tell them never to approach an unattended dog.
-Some dogs react differently to children – some love them and others are more insecure about them.
+Be a role model and show your children how to properly greet a dog and tell them never to approach an unattended dog.
+Some dogs react differently to children.
+Some love them and others are more insecure about them.
 In our neighborhood, children are constantly running around and playing and often come running towards us to pet the dogs.
-If there are too many or they are too excited I tell them no to petting our dogs – imagine how overwhelming and scary it must be to have 20 hands reaching out to touch you.
+If there are too many or they are too excited I tell them no to petting our dogs.
+Imagine how overwhelming and scary it must be to have 20 hands reaching out to touch you!